-Join Griot Kim Graham for a storytelling session of South African fables, stories & poems.
+Griot Kim Graham presented this storytelling session of South African fables, stories, and poems.

 Russian Piano Classics!

-Enjoy the music of celebrated pianists Lance Wiseman and Regina Shenderovich as they perform classical works of Russian composers who were contemporaries of Igor Stravinsky.
+Celebrated pianists Lance Wiseman and Regina Shenderovich performed classical works of Russian composers who were contemporaries of Igor Stravinsky.

 Eastern-Euro Folk Sing

-Enjoy dancers from the Dancesport Studio as they perform visually stunning waltzes, along with other forms of traditional Russian Dance.
+Dancers from the Dancesport Studio performed visually stunning waltzes, along with other forms of traditional Russian dance.

 Russian Fairy Tale Birds on Display

-Stop and enjoy the enchanting paintings of Russian fairy tale birds by artists Tatiana Slavina and Halima Miha.
+The enchanting paintings of Russian fairy tale birds by artists Tatiana Slavina and Halima Miha were featured.

 Live Firebird Painting

-Watch artist Anastasia Balabnova bring the firebird to life on canvas.
+Visual artist Anastasia Balabnova brought the Firebird to life on canvas.

 Firebird: Spirit Rising Family Day